-50 Black Businesses to Support During the Coronavirus Pandemic
+50 Black businesses to support during the coronavirus pandemic

 43. GoodWRK: Virtual and personal training from home sponsored by wellness entrepreneur and NYC Jordan Brand Trainer, Percell Duggar.

-44. Spiked Spin: is an accepting workout space and culture where instructors double as DJs to provide affirming, boosting, and feel-good experiences at the gym.
+44. Spiked Spin: An accepting workout space and culture where instructors double as DJs to provide affirming, boosting, and feel-good experiences at the gym.

 45. Level Up Fitness Jax: Building longevity and healthy living by merging technology with exercise and nutrition, Level Up elevates fitness culture.